xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 ### Review scenario results in List Sessions

 After a scenario run, the results can be inspected in **List Sessions** and the **Testplan monitor**.
 Use this to review the step monitor, receipt details and final status after leaving the scenario runner.

+A receipt detail is useful when a step did not pass because it shows the data observed during execution.
+Use it together with the Test Suite expectations to understand whether the problem is the test definition, the runtime payload or the actual contract/API result.

 ![Scenario result in List Sessions monitor](https://raw.githubusercontent.com/xgr-network/XGR/main/pictures/ui/test-suite/16-scenarios-run-Result-in-Listsession-Testplanmonitor.png)